freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-52.english.md

 ## Description
 <section id='description'>
 You can see the hard color change at the top of the `bb2b` section.
 Change the `bb2b` gradient type from `linear-gradient` to `repeating-linear-gradient`.
-The current gradient ends at 9% of the elements height, this will make that 9% repeat throughout the rest of the element.
-Giving you some stripes, and saving you from having to add a bunch of elements to create them.
+This will make the four colors of your gradient repeat until it gets to the bottom of the element; giving you some stripes, and saving you from having to add a bunch of elements to create them.
 </section>

 ## Instructions